PewDiePie: Philanthropy

-Kjellberg's popularity has allowed him to stir support for fundraising drives.
+Kjellberg's popularity has allowed him to garner support for fundraising drives.
 In February 2012, Kjellberg ran for King of the Web, an online contest.
 He lost the overall title, but still became the "Gaming King of the Web" for the 1–15 February 2012 voting period.
 During the following voting period, Kjellberg won and donated his cash winnings to the World Wildlife Fund.
 He has raised money for the St. Jude Children's Research Hospital, and began a "Water Campaign" charity, where his fans could donate money to Charity: Water, in celebration of reaching ten million subscribers.
 Kjellberg contributed one dollar to the charity for every 500 views the video announcing the campaign accumulated, up to a maximum of $10,000.
 Kjellberg had the stated goal of raising US$, but at the end of the drive, the amount raised was $.
 Kjellberg organized another charity drive for Charity: Water in February 2016.
 The drive raised $, surpassing a $100,000 goal.

 In celebration of reaching 25 million subscribers in June 2014, Kjellberg announced another charity drive for Save the Children.
 It raised over $630,000, surpassing a $250,000 goal.
 In an interview with the Swedish magazine Icon, he has expressed a desire to continue these drives as time goes on, and also credited John and Hank Green as two individuals who gave him the idea of making unique videos for charity.
 These videos are purchased by game manufacturers and advertisers, for prices ranging up to $50,000.